Skip to content

 All the mechanical parts can be 3D printed with adequate strength and precision.
 Building the robot requires some experience soldering, assembling small objects, and working from a linux command line.
 If you're not sure if that's for you, take a look at the build guides to get an idea of what it involves.

 The complete robot ships as four anchors and one gripper.
-The anchors will still have to be mounted to the walls, the gripper connected to the lines that are pre-wound on the anchor spools, and the calibration process run, but you should be up and running in about an hour.
+The anchors will still have to be mounted to the walls, the gripper connected to the lines that are pre-wound on the anchor spools, and the calibration process run, but you should be up and running in an hour or two.

 Hidden cost:

 Desktop PC.
-I can't honestly neglect to mention that you need newer PC in order to run the control software. processing five video streams at the same time while running scikit.minimize in a loop as fast as possible will take at least 6 cores, and ideally an Nvidia GPU though It works without one.
-Without at least a Ryzen 7, autonomous movement may be too choppy to use.
+I can't honestly neglect to mention that you need newer PC in order to run the control software. processing five video streams at the same time while running scikit.minimize in a loop as fast as possible will take at least 6 cores.
+For a processor I reccomend at least a Ryzen 7.
+AI based movement is not yet implemented, but is coming soon, and at that point an Nvidia GPU such as an RTX 3090 or better will become necessary for that feature, but it can always be teleoperated without one.

 Safety

-Try not to hit your head on the robot
+Try not to hit your head on the robot.
+This is a prototype